sgago/thestudyguide/sysdesign/reverseproxy/reverseproxy.md

 - Analytics
 - Request translation, say from HTTP to gRPC

-Acting as a gateway to a ton of disparate microservices, a reverse proxy as an API gateway provides these core services:
+Acting as a gateway to a ton of disparate microservices, a reverse proxy acting as an API gateway provides these core services:
 - *Routing* requests to the various services and allowing the internal microservices to change, hopefully without disrupting the public-facing side.
 - *Composing* data or requests among many disparate microservices.
 For example, orders and customer data could require two requests internally, but the public-facing side would only need to make one.
 It relieves clients from having to know about all the different microservices and how to query them.
 - *Translating* requests from one IPC mechanism to another.
 Say, converting a public HTTP request to an internal gRPC request or vice versa.